trymgrande/IT3915-master-preparatory-project/README.md

 Vi ønsker her en gruppe på to eller tre studenter.
 Den ene studenten vil arbeide med utviklingen av bildeanalysen.
 Den andre vil utføre sammenstilling av de to typer av bilder der det i minst ett av de er detektert mulig sau.
 Den tredje studenten vil utvikle presentasjonssystemet overfor bønder som viser kartmessig hvor i terrenget sau er funnet. \
 Vi har her behov for to studenter som har kunnskap i bildeanalyse og bilde samstilling.
 Den tredje studenten har generell informasjonsteknologi-bakgrunn. \

-The project has been done under the supervision of [Svein-Olaf Hvasshovd](https://www.ntnu.no/ansatte/sophus) at [NTNU](https://www.ntnu.no/).

-The project has focused on image augmentation transformations in order to improve the original dataset being used.
+The project has been done under the supervision of [Svein-Olaf Hvasshovd](https://www.ntnu.no/ansatte/sophus) at [NTNU](https://www.ntnu.no/), and has focused on image augmentation transformations in order to improve the original dataset.
+This is a project meant to prepare for the master's thesis.

-## Dataset

-Roboflow

-## Mahine Learning Model
-This implementation uses the state of the art model for object detection - [YOLOv7](https://github.com/WongKinYiu/yolov7):
+This implementation uses the state of the art machine learning algorithm for object detection - [YOLOv7](https://github.com/WongKinYiu/yolov7), with [this dataset](https://app.roboflow.com/it3915masterpreparatoryproject/merged-sheep-dataset/3).

-Weights

-## Parameters
-detect.py --conf

 ## Installation